JMillan13/Friend-Finder---Node-and-Express-Servers-Overview/README.md

 Using Express

-Overview
-In this unit, I will create my own server-side APIs using the Express.js framework.
-Express is the most widely used Node.js server framework.
-It will allow us to quickly and easily establish our API routes and associated HTTP request methods.

 Routing is how we design our server to handle responses when a client makes a request at a specific endpoint, or URL.
 I learned how to make GET requests from the client-side in a previous unit.
 Now I will learn how those requests are handled on the server-side.
 My server will listen for a specific type of request at a specific endpoint and when it hears that request, it will respond accordingly.